The Ultimate Guide to SOC 2

 The North American Electric Reliability Corporation - Critical Infrastructure Protection (NERC-CIP) was created in 2008 in response to attacks on U.S. infrastructure.
 It applies to businesses operating in the utility and power sector.
 The framework’s goal is to minimize risk in this sector and keep North America’s bulk electric systems operational.

-The framework lays out specific requirements for organizations in this sector.
+The framework lays out specific requirements for service providers in this sector.
 These include taking inventory of all protected assets, outlining existing security measures, properly training employees, developing an incident response plan, and more.

 The Federal Information Security Management Act (FISMA) insulates the U.S. government’s assets from cyber threats.
 It applies to the federal government and third parties operating on its behalf.
 The Department of Homeland Security is responsible for overseeing its implementation.

 Much like NIST, FISMA mandates documentation of digital assets and network integrations.
-Organizations must also monitor their IT infrastructure and regularly evaluate risks.
+Organizations must also monitor their IT infrastructure and regularly evaluate risks and vulnerabilities.

 NIST published NIST Special Publication 800-53 in 1990, but the framework has developed over time.
 It now advises agencies and other organizations on nearly every area of information security.
 It lists security and privacy controls for all U.S. federal information systems (excluding national security).